Ben Joyce (baseball)

-Benjamin Alan Joyce (born September 17, 2000) is an American baseball pitcher in the Los Angeles Angels organization.
-He previously played baseball for the University of Tennessee, where he gained notoriety for throwing the fastest pitch in college baseball history at 105.5 mph.
-Joyce was selected by the Angels in the third round of the 2022 Major League Baseball draft.
+Benjamin Alan Joyce (born September 17, 2000) is an American professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).
+He played college baseball at the University of Tennessee, where he gained acclaim for throwing the fastest pitch in college baseball history at 105.5 mph.
+Joyce was selected by the Angels in the third round of the 2022 MLB draft, and made his MLB debut in 2023.